Email Scam Detection Overview: Basics, Warning Signs, and Key Facts

 • Content scanning: Reviewing text, links, and attachments for risks

-Limitations of Automated Detection
+Limits of Automatic Detection

 Factors affecting detection include: